 As one of the world’s most enigmatic sites, Stonehenge intrigues those who make the journey to its rural setting on the Salisbury Plain.
 And while any trip to see these standing stones proves rewarding, the journey becomes even more fascinating after first gaining insight into the theories surrounding them.
-Pick up a copy of any one of these books about Stonehenge to make your trip to the ancient monument more memorable.

 Stonehenge: Making Sense of a Prehistoric History

 Drawing on years of research and excavation, Professor Mike Parker Pearson gives us his account of Stonehenge’s intriguing history and the mystery that still surrounds the standing stones.
 The book features stunning images by photographer Adam Stanford and reconstruction artist Peter Dunn.